-The world's largest annual fundraising event will be celebrating it's 40th year in 2020 - secure your place today.
+Ballot closed!
+The London Marathon will be celebrating its 40th year in 2020 - secure your entry today with a charity place.

 The Virgin Money London Marathon is one of the world’s greatest marathons, accepting 42,500+ entries a year and broadcasted live on television in over 200 countries around the world.
 Undoubtedly one of the biggest events in the sporting calendar for any runner and not one to be missed.